Hochfrequenz/go-bo4e/README.md

 repository: [BO4E-modification-proposals](https://github.com/Hochfrequenz/bo4e-modification-proposals).

 ### Adding Enums
-Whnn adding Enums there are two packages ([stringer](https://pkg.go.dev/golang.org/x/tools/cmd/stringer), [jsonenums](https://github.com/campoy/jsonenums)) needed to go-generate additional files, which contain an implementation of the `fmt.Stringer` and `json.Marshaler` interface for the respective enum.
+When adding Enums there are two packages ([stringer](https://pkg.go.dev/golang.org/x/tools/cmd/stringer), [jsonenums](https://github.com/campoy/jsonenums)) needed to go-generate additional files, which contain an implementation of the `fmt.Stringer` and `json.Marshaler` interface for the respective enum.
 Since they are just needed for the code generation, but not a real dependency we don't want them in the go.mod file.
 One way to install them is outside of your directory with:
 ```